jonbnewman/mobx-store-provider/README.md

 Using _mobx-store-provider_ and [retaining the strong typing provided by _mobx-state-tree_](https://mobx-state-tree.js.org/tips/typescript#using-a-mst-type-at-design-time) is simple.

-When using [createStore](#createstore) or [useStore](#useStore) typescript needs to know what type is being returned.
-Since it is decided at runtime, you must specify this explicitly.

 You can specify this with the following:

 ```javascript